Thoughts, ponderings, reflections.

 The Pulse of the Twin Cities has a lengthy interview with the staff of 89.3 FM and the Star Trib has a factually inaccurate little piece.
 You can also listen online, supposedly (I’ve yet to get the stream to play).

-1. 7 Responses to “Best Radio Station Ever”
+7 thoughts on “Best Radio Station Ever”

-I can’t get the stream to work either.
+1. I can’t get the stream to work either.
 Odd.
 I want to hear this.
 It sounds really cool.

 I don’t know too many who prefer the radio to their iPod, but commercial-free radio that plays the type of music you’re talking about is really rare.
 Still, they only have 3000 songs currently, which is hardly half what I know your iPod has right now.